mirima2/software_guidelines/docs/source/introduction.rst

 Aim
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The OpenAIRE Guidelines for Software Repository Managers 1.0 provide orientation for software repository managers to define and implement their local software management policies in exposing metadata for software products.
-These guidelines are intended to provide indications on how to make software products citable in order to make them first citizens of the scholarly communication ecosystem, hence enabling the realization of a linked infrastructure for research.
+These guidelines are intended to provide indications on how to make software products citable in order to make them first-level citizen of an Open Science, interlinked scholarly communication ecosystem.
+By adhering to the guidlines exposure, visibility, and re-use of repository content will be significantly increased.

-Exposure and visibility of content from a range of European repositories will be significantly increased when a common and interoperable approach is taken as well as adhering to existing guidelines.
 OpenAIRE is happy to assist in adherence to these guidelines.
-This compatibility will lead to future interoperability between research infrastructures, and structured metadata is of benefit to individual repositories and the scholarly community at large.

-OpenAIRE
+OpenAIRE (Open Access Infrastructure for Research in Europe)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-According to the content acquisition policies of the OpenAIRE - Open Access Infrastructure for Research in Europe, metadata from software archives can be included in the OpenAIRE information space and exposed when:
+According to the content acquisition policies of the OpenAIRE infrastructure, metadata from software archives can be included in the OpenAIRE information space when:

 * the software is an open source research software,
 * the software is related to a publication or a dataset already in OpenAIRE e.g. a software referred by an open access article,
 * the software is linked to a project.

-Philosophy
+Rationale
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The goal of the OpenAIRE guidelines for software is to give immediate visibility of software as a "citable research product” based on the current state of the art in the scholarly communication, while indicating the way towards "good software citation practices".
 Research software is currently available from the following kinds scholarly communication repositories:

 * Institutional repositories: software descriptions are currently provided as Dublin Core metadata records
 * Data repositories: software descriptions are currently provided as DataCite/DataVerse metadata records
 * Software repositories: most of them are software repositories a-la-GitHub, where metadata is oriented to software re-use, rather than citation; in some cases they are defined as research repositories, hence including metadata for discovery and citation